This project is presented by www.ecosolutions.co.uk

 If done carefully and with some care steaming will enable you to soak and strip without damaging either yourself or the surface you are working on.
 Place the steamer plate on the surface for several seconds at a time, testing very frequently with a hand held scraper to monitor how soft it is getting and then scraping off once soft enough to do so.

-If you would like to purchase X-Tex then please click here
+If you would like to purchase X-Tex then please check it out in our very own store:

 The wall or ceiling can then be painted with a coat of PVA adhesive, which can be bought in gallon containers from the builder's merchants or larger DIY stores.